gryter/plentyofphish/README.md

 1. Hive accounts deemed as being under hacker control are added to the Phishing.txt list.
 2. Hive accounts confirmed as recovered by their legitimate owners are removed from the Phishing.txt list.
-3. The Phishing.txt list is automatically synced with the "Mute" function of the @plentyofphish account on a regular basis.
+~~3.
+The Phishing.txt list is automatically synced with the "Mute" function of the @plentyofphish account on a regular basis.~~ This feature has been depricated.
 4. The @plentyofphish "Mute" list is regularly synced with the Phishing Masterlist managed by the @hivewatchers team.
 5. Suggested additions/removals from Phishing.txt will be reviewed on a regular basis.